 - Use Virtual copies to manage your Black and White images in Lightroom.

 - Crop your images to improve your composition (if required).

 - Use the Basic panel to get the foundations of your image looking as good as it can prior to converting it to Black and White.

 - Convert to Black and White images in Lightroom using the B&W Channel Mixer.

 - Use Luminosity Range Masks to manipulate light and gradually build depth and presence into your Black and White images.

 Manipulating light in your Black and White images is a process, it’s not an exact science.
 I know we all chase instant results and techniques that speed up our workflows.
 But every so often, it can be refreshing to change your perspective and spend a little time creating a powerful Black and White image.

 I hope this workflow gets you thinking about how you visualise your Black and White photos in the future.
-Creating powerful Black and White images is a great skill to develop, so try not to rely entirely on Presets.
+Creating powerful Black and White images in Lightroom is a great skill to develop, so try not to rely entirely on Presets.
 Instead, try experimenting with the Luminosity Range Masks to create your own style that combines light, depth, presence and tonal contrast.
 Sure, it takes a little longer then clicking a Preset, but it’s way more fun that way.